-The term of this Agreement is One Year (12 months) for the Initial Term and shall automatically renew according to our Billing and Renewal policy thereafter.
+The term of an annual agreement is One Year (12 months) for the Initial Term and shall automatically renew according to our Billing and Renewal policy thereafter.
+The term of a monthly agreement is one month and shall automatically renew according to our billing and renewal policy.